JOHN COLLINS SHORT BIOGRAPHY 2005

 2000 June.
 Presented a paper in Washington DC on

-in Six African Countries for the
+the Music Industry in Six African Countries for the

-Policy Science Center.
+World Bank and the Yale based Policy Science Center.
 Became member of World

-committee on above project headed by
+Bank working committee on above project headed by

 Michael Finger, lead economist of the World Bank’s